azuredevops619/DP-203T00-Data-Engineering-on-Microsoft-Azure/Instructions/Labs/10/README.md

     This means, if COUNT (DISTINCT) returns `1,000,000`, HyperLogLog will return a value in the range of `999,736` to `1,016,234`.

-## Exercise 2: Using data loading best practices in Azure Synapse Analytics (Skip for now): Move to the next exercise: 3  (fixing steps)
+## Exercise 2: Using data loading best practices in Azure Synapse Analytics

 ### Task 1: Implement workload management